-These additional programs add a lot more versatility to your workouts and give you plenty of options.
+The additional programs add versatility to your workouts and give you plenty of options.
 Whether you want to increase the intensity, extend your rowing time, or challenge your fitness overall, the integrated programs make it easy to do so.

 Once you finish with the workout, press the “Recovery” button to watch your heart rate return to normal (a good metric for tracking your general fitness).

-Thanks to the built-in receiver, the Xterra ERG650W Water Rower is compatible with heart rate monitors (sold separately), and you can pair it easily with a 5.3 kHz chest strap monitor.
+You can easily pair it with a widely-available 5.3 kHz chest strap monitor.
 One of the models that I particularly like is the Polar H7 Bluetooth Heart Rate Sensor.

 One more useful feature: the Xterra ERG650W comes with a tablet holder incorporated into the monitor’s casing, great if you want to watch TV/movie on your personal device while rowing.

-The tank is made from polycarbonate (a highly durable plastic) and undergoes pressure-testing to ensure there are no leaks.
+The water tank is pressure tested and made from polycarbonate (a highly durable plastic) to prevent leaks over the long term.